densitymodelling/dsmextra/README.md

 ### Found a bug?
 Have a feature request?

-Please submit an [issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) on Github or create a pull request.
+Please submit an issue or send a pull request to the [Github repository](https://github.com/densitymodelling/dsmextra/).